 LIVES review (DS VR room) “Oak racing project” Jacques & Sylvie Nicollet OAK RACING owner and president, F. Costa, artist, Anne Asensio)

-Show cars, concept cars are vision deliver through Design.
+Show cars, concept cars are visions delivered through Design.
 It’s the vision of the product.
-As the world becoming more dematerialized today, I believe designers deliver no more a product but a vision of the overall experience.
+As the world is becoming more dematerialized today, I believe designers deliver no more a product, but a vision of the overall experience.
 This means we are not only providing product design experience, but the overall aspect of how you interact with it, the service, the interaction with the environment, with or and among the people, to the deep meaning of the purpose of such a creation.
 Such a realm of experience that, in a virtual universe you actually can design.
 The virtual universes are the perfect place to taste and imagine scenarios of the future.

 Gran Tourismo is a very interesting example, there is not a car design brand that would not have a versioning of their product designs in a game environment as Gran Tourismo.
 They are prototyping futures of the future.
-Still today it is around racing and building reputation the good old way in an innovative way, gaming.
+It is still around today as racing and building reputation the good old way in an innovative way, gaming.
 Now, imaging the future.
 A future where all of the aspect of mobility would, could flourish.
-I believe that in the virtual universe you will be actually “thinking, building, and testing experiences”.
-My current title is “Design Experience”, meaning using design capacities to design better life scenarios, nothing to do anymore with designing product, but sustainment of all activities.
-Here at DS, I can keep tracking where to tackle most complex work with most talented people.
+I belief that in the virtual universe you will be actually “thinking, building, and testing experiences.”
+My current title is “Design Experience,” meaning using design capacities to design better life scenarios, nothing to do anymore with designing products, but sustainment of all activities.
+Here at DS, I can keep track of where to tackle the most complex work with most talented people.
 And provide this new and unique capacity to our clients and our partners.

-The traditional way of design when you do a car, is like a sculpture like artist.
-Some designers still claim “MY Design,” but we all know that in reality is that 600 people are working on the project.
+The traditional way of designing a car is like an sculpture, like an artist.
+Some designers still claim “MY Design,” but we all know that in reality that 600 people are working on the project.
 My point is that designer used to be the artist.
 Due to the increase of the complexity, young designers would have to work in the team not allowing them to promote their own view nor control their designs.
 It would work better if the overall system change

 Something is arriving fast in the way designers would place and propose their capacities with the big digital mutation ahead.